brigadecore/brigade/docs/content/intro/install.md

 comes in the form of one or more [Gateways](../topics/gateways.md) that provide configurable services, usually in tandem with ingress resources.

+### Brigade Github App Gateway with External IP

 Let's take the example of enabling the [GitHub App Gateway](../topics/github.md).

-We would upgrade our `brigade-server` release like so:
+By default, the Brigade Github App gateway chart defines the associated service type as `ClusterIP`, which is only accessible within the Kubernetes cluster.
+If we wish to set up the gateway with an externally-visible IP of type `LoadBalancer`, we would upgrade our `brigade-server` release like so:

 ```
-$ helm upgrade brigade-server brigade/brigade --set brigade-github-app.enabled=true
+$ helm upgrade brigade-server brigade/brigade --set brigade-github-app.enabled=true --set brigade-github-app.service.type=LoadBalancer
 ```

 We'd then locate the external IP as follows: